tonymich19/SDET-Backend-Challenge/docs/Instructions.md

 ## How to execute the tests
 If you run `mvn test` all the tests will execute because it's the regular Maven lifecycle to run all the tests.
 However, it's possible running for generating test reporsts using the command `mvn clean test allure:report`.
+Also, is possible to execute these tests by pushing or doing a PR in a fork of this project. <- for reporting purposes is important to fork the branches aswell.

 ### Generating the test report